 The Indiana betting industry is quickly growing as numerous retail sportsbooks and betting sites across the state go live.

 The first retail sportsbooks opened for business on September 1st, 2019 with Indiana Grand, Ameristar East Chicago and Hollywood Casino Lawrenceburg first across the finish line.
 Most of the state’s other casinos have since opened their own sportsbooks.

 Mobile sports betting got underway about a month later with the launch of DraftKings and BetRivers on October 3rd, 2019.
-They were followed by FanDuel later that month, and additional operators will be joining the fray in short order.
+They were followed by FanDuel later that month, BetAmerica in December 2019 and BetMGM in February 2020.

 Other forms of legal online gaming in Indiana include horse racing betting, games of skill and daily fantasy sports.